Which place is cheaper, Rome or Bratislava?

 In July, Bratislava is generally around the same temperature as Rome.
 Temperatures in Bratislava average around 23°C (73°F), and Rome stays around 25°C (77°F).

 People are often attracted to the plentiful sunshine in Rome this time of the year.
 In Bratislava, it's very sunny this time of the year.
 Bratislava usually receives less sunshine than Rome during summer.
-At this time of the year, Bratislava gets 255 hours of sunny skies, while Rome receives 338 hours of full sun.
+Bratislava gets 255 hours of sunny skies, while Rome receives 338 hours of full sun in the summer.

 In July, Bratislava usually receives more rain than Rome.
-At this time of the year, Bratislava gets 63 mm (2.5 in) of rain, while Rome receives 19 mm (0.7 in) of rain.
+Bratislava gets 63 mm (2.5 in) of rain, while Rome receives 19 mm (0.7 in) of rain each month for the summer.

 The autumn brings many poeple to Bratislava as well as Rome.
 Most visitors come to Bratislava for the shopping scene and the natural beauty of the area during these months.
 Also, the autumn months attract visitors to Rome because of the city's sights and attractions, the shopping scene, the music scene, and the natural beauty of the area.